THCa vs. THC: Differences in Potency, Side Effects & Benefits

 THC is far more potent than THCa — it can be thought of as the “activated” form of THC.
 It’s psychoactive, while THCa isn’t.

-THC promotes feelings of euphoria and relaxation.
-Some people also report heightened sensory perception, an altered perception of time, and an increase in appetite.
+THC creates a head high punctuated by feelings of euphoria and relaxation.
+Some people also report heightened sensory perception, an altered perception of time, and an increase in appetite after consuming THC.

 THCa, on the other hand, creates very few noticeable effects — you won’t really “feel” it if you use it in an edible or other product.
-However, some people have noted slight feelings of energy or drowsiness after using it, but these effects aren’t very consistent across users.
+Some people have noted slight feelings of energy or drowsiness after using it, but these effects aren’t consistent across users.

-Instead, THCa contributes to physical and mental health in other ways, which we’ll cover in the benefits section.
+Instead, THCa contributes to physical and mental health in other ways, which we cover in the “Benefits of THCa” section below.

-Although THCa and THC both have many benefits, they may also cause some adverse effects.
+THCa and THC are both safe to consume, and research suggests they may have therapeutic benefits.
+However, they may also cause some adverse effects.

 THCa’s side effects aren’t well-researched.
-However, Anecdotal evidence suggests THCa may cause some people to feel drowsy or tired, while for others, THCa creates energizing effects.
+However, anecdotal evidence suggests THCa may cause some people to feel drowsy or tired while causing others to feel energized.

 Potential side effects of THC include: